TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ## Results
 ### Classical vs Quantum
 - Quantum bottleneck features used are each qubit's marginal probability of |0> (for analysis only).
-- For further analysis in the quantum realm only, correlations are made between each model's mean validation series complexity metrics and the mean Meyer-Wallach global entanglement (MWGE) as well as the mean full VonNeumann entropy (VNE) of its bottleneck states when going through each series in that set.
+- For further analysis in the quantum realm only, correlations are made between each model's mean validation series complexity metrics and the mean MWGE as well as the mean VNE of its bottleneck states when going through each series in that set.
 #### Loss Landscape Similarity
 ### Prediction vs Reconstruction
 ### Reccurence